EncompassRest/EncompassRest/Guidelines.md

 # EncompassRest .NET Library Guidelines
 ## .NET API
 ### General
-* Namespace naming should follow the Encompass API Paths.
-* Method names should follow the naming in Encompass Developer Connect.
 * Only publically expose types and methods that clients need access to.
 * Default classes as sealed.
 * Exposed Encompass API's should support both .NET object and raw json methods.